1j01/janitorial-android/README.md

 - Laser beams
 - Complete level editing functionality (not present in the original games)
 	- Rectangular selection, select all, copy, cut, paste, delete, undo, redo, autosave, save to file, open from file, insert entities via a palette
-	- With sound effects taken from Lego Creator
+	- With additional sound effects taken from Lego Creator

-Partially done:
-- Jump blocks (these are kinda janky in the original games, not sure how junkbot's in-air physics should work, to make the levels playable as intended, but I'd rather it be close to ballistic motion)
 - I've started making a thing to render LDraw models into the [oblique projection][] that Junkbot uses, using [Three.js][]'s [LDrawLoader][]; you can check that out [here][3D demo]; I've put together models including Basic Bricks for comparison to the original sprites, and Junkbot and some other bots, and miscellaneous objects that might be interesting to add to the game.
 This will probably be useful as a pipeline for jump-starting artwork to bring new pieces into the game, but if I got it good enough, it could open the possibility of running the game in 3D... it could have like a Fez moment... but 3D probably wouldn't fit in to the gameplay mechanics nicely.

 ## Controls

 <p>Drag bricks with the mouse.
 You don't control Junkbot directly.
-Junkbot moves on their own.</p>
+Junkbot moves on his own.</p>
-<p>Use the arrow keys or <kbd>WASD</kbd> (on QWERTY keyboard, something else on AZERTY), or move the mouse to the edges of screen to pan the view and look around.</p>
+<p>Use the arrow keys or <kbd>WASD</kbd> (or similar patterns of keys on layouts other than QWERTY) to pan the view.</p>
 <table>
 	<tr>
 		<td><kbd>E</kbd></td>